kshedden/case_studies/argo/README.md

 To obtain the data run one of the "get_data" scripts, then run one of the "prep" scripts.
 You will need to adjust the paths in these scripts.

+*About the measurement units:* Pressure is measured in decibars (dbar), and 1 dbar very closely corresponds to 1 meter of depth.
+Temperature is measured in centigrade units and salinity is measured in "practical salinity units" (psu), which is the grams of disolved ions per kilogram of water.
+Typical seawater has a psu of around 35.